a0s21en5/C-Sharp-Bootcamp/MySQL.md

 * MySQL is compliant with the ANSI SQL standard
 * MySQL was first released in 1995
 * MySQL is developed, distributed, and supported by Oracle Corporation.

+# RDBMS

+* RDBMS stands for Relational Database Management System.

+* RDBMS is a program used to maintain a relational database.

+* RDBMS uses SQL queries to access the data in the database.

+# Database Table